-<TX2>The Coolest Project is another project of the Raspberry Pi Foundation.
-It takes the form of an online competition and real-world showcase that individuals or teams apply to take part in.
+The Coolest Project is another project of the Raspberry Pi Foundation.
+It takes the form of an online competition and a real-world showcase that individuals or teams apply to take part in.
 The Coolest Project helps generate a framework and motivation for projects.
-This experience allows students to tackle problems in a radically different way to typical classroom teaching.
-Projects provide opportunities to engage in authentic coding practices including designing for real users, collaboration with other students, project planning, debugging faulty code and repeated revisions to fine tune the desired result.
+This experience allows students to tackle problems in a radically different way than typical classroom teaching.
+Projects provide opportunities to engage in authentic coding practices, including designing for real users, collaboration with other students, project planning, debugging faulty code and repeated revisions to fine-tune the desired result.

-<TX2>Coder Dojos are family-focused events which take place outside school and are therefore less easy for teachers to engage with.
+Coder Dojos are family-focussed events that take place outside of school and are therefore less easy for teachers to engage with.
 They are, however, a good source of inspiration for teachers looking for creative project ideas for their classroom.
 In contrast, both Code Clubs and the Coolest Project are suitable for computing teachers to run inside schools.
 Running lunchtime or after-school projects, while not reaching all pupils, can be a great way to showcase the engaging and creative nature of hobbyist computing projects.

-<H1>Communities in Educational Theory
+Communities in educational theory

-<TX1>The power of communities has been highlighted by academics as part of what is known as the social turn in educational.
-This is a turn away from more individualised ways of learning which focus on transfer of knowledge from teacher to the pupil.
-Instead the focus is on how learning happens through participation in communities and culture, in other words a socio-cultural approach.
+The power of communities has been highlighted by academics as part of what is known as the social turn in education.
+This is a turn away from more individualised ways of learning that focus on the transfer of knowledge from the teacher to the pupil.
+Instead, the focus is on how learning happens through participation in communities and culture, or in other words a socio-cultural approach.
 Community in this educational context can motivate and provide support for participation in a creative process.
 Barbara Rogoff (1994), a researcher of socio-cultural approaches to education, has described an educational process she calls Communities of Learners.
 Rogoff sees this approach as radically different from both instruction-based models of learning and pure discovery learning (where learners are left to their own devices).
 In communities of learners participants have different levels of expertise and varied roles in a learning system working towards an authentic goal.
 Rogoff notes that observing this kind of learning can be confusing to teachers and parents used to more instruction-based approaches.
 Such a learning community in full swing can seem chaotic.
 However, complex and productive learning is happening in ways that we, as teachers, may be unused to.
 This chapter helps unpick some of these practices and explore ways that educators have structured their learning environments to take advantage of this powerful approach.

-<BoxST><ruled1>